JemRF/MQTT/README.md

 The device_prefix is set in the config below

-The device id is the devide id of your RF sensor
+The device id is the device id of your RF sensor

 Example topic  : "myhome/RF_Device04"